thanos-io/thanos/docs/proposals-accepted/202206-active-series-limiting-hashring.md

 The option of using gRPC instead of two API calls each time is also valid here.

 #### Pros:

 * Would result in more accurate measurements to limit on however data replication would still make `api/v1/status/tsdb` [inaccurate](https://github.com/thanos-io/thanos/pull/5402#discussion_r893434246)
   * It considers the exact amount of active series for a tenant as it calls status API each time
   * It considers how much the number of active series would increase after a remote write request
 * No new TSDB-related changes, it utilizes interfaces that are already present

 #### Cons:

 * Increased tenant complexity in Thanos due to new APIs which need to account for tenants
 * Many endpoint calls on each remote write request received only for limiting
 * Non-trivial increase in latency
 * Difficult to scale up/down
 * Adds more complexity to how Receivers in hashring communicate with each other

-## Alternatives

-There are a few alternative to what is proposed above,
+### Only local limits

-* An alternative could be just not to limit active series globally and make do with local limits only.
+An alternative could be just not to limit active series globally and make do with local limits only.

+### Make scaling-up non-disruptive

-* [Consistent hashing](https://github.com/thanos-io/thanos/issues/4972) might be implemented and problems with sharding can be sorted out, which would make adding Receive replicas to hashring a non-disruptive operation, so that solutions like HPA can be used and make scale up/down operations much easier to the point where limits are not needed.
+[Consistent hashing](https://github.com/thanos-io/thanos/issues/4972) might be implemented and problems with sharding can be sorted out, which would make adding Receive replicas to hashring a non-disruptive operation, so that solutions like HPA can be used and make scale up/down operations much easier to the point where limits are not needed.

+### Implement somewhere else (e.g Observatorium)

-* Not implementing this within Thanos, but rather using some other API gateway-like component, which can parse remote write requests and maintain running counts of active series for all tenants and limit based on that.
+Not implementing this within Thanos, but rather using some other API gateway-like component, which can parse remote write requests and maintain running counts of active series for all tenants and limit based on that.
 A particular example of such a project where this can be implemented is [Observatorium](https://github.com/observatorium/observatorium).

 ## Open Questions